ketan13089/weather-app/README.md

 # Solutions

-Implemented error handling in JavaScript to display user-friendly messages when the city is not found or the API request fails.
+-Implemented error handling in JavaScript to display user-friendly messages when the city is not found or the API request fails.
-Used CSS Flexbox to create a responsive layout that adjusts based on the screen size.
+-Used CSS Flexbox to create a responsive layout that adjusts based on the screen size.
 This ensures the weather information looks good on both mobile and desktop screens.
-Used the fetch API and async/await to manage asynchronous operations and display data only after it has been successfully fetched.
+-Used the fetch API and async/await to manage asynchronous operations and display data only after it has been successfully fetched.